 It is highly suggested that non-inflammatory fibrosis and thickening of the synovium is a leading cause for MN compression[52].
-These synovium changes also alter the gliding characteristic of the SSCT where it moves en bloc with the tendons and MN, which may play a role in the etiology of CTS[53, 54].
+These synovial changes also alter the gliding characteristic of the subsynovial connective tissue (SSCT), where it moves en bloc with the tendons and MN, which may play a role in the etiology of CTS[53, 54].
 About 90% of the synovial specimens resected from patients with idiopathic CTS did not exhibit inflammatory changes, but mostly edema or fibrosis[55, 56].
-Additional findings indicative of chronic degeneration were observed as indicated by an increase in fibroblast density, collagen fiber size and vascular proliferation[57].
+Other findings of chronic synovial degeneration were reported as indicated by the increase in fibroblast density, collagen fiber size and vascular proliferation[57].

-Additionally, the flexor tendons move upward (volar displacement) from the floor of the carpal tunnel during active finger movement[58-60].
-This movement generates a compression (or reaction) force between the tendons and the TCL.
-Almost the same amount of force of the flexor tendon can be applied to the TCL during finger movement[61].
+Additionally, the flexor tendons move upward (volar displacement) from the floor of the CT during active finger movement[58-60].
+This movement generates a compression/ reaction force between the tendons and the TCL.
+Almost the same amount of force of the flexor tendon could be applied to the TCL during finger movement[61].
 Those findings support the possibility of wear and degeneration of the tendon and the surrounding synovium during everyday activities, which are believed to play an important role in the development of idiopathic CTS.
 It was suggested that this mechanical damage might initiate the pathophysiology of CTS.

 Because the SSCT and tendon are physically connected, a decrease in SSCT motion (due to fibrosis) relative to the tendon would increase the shear strain on the SSCT with tendon motion.
 Thus, this result suggests that the SSCT may be predisposed to maximum shear injury from activity done in 60 degrees of wrist flexion than the motion in all other wrist positions[62].
 During hand and finger motions, friction between FDS tendon and the MN is thought to play a role in the development of cumulative trauma disorders[62].
 Also, the ratio of MN excursion to tendon excursion was much lower in finger-only motions compared to wrist motions with or without finger motion[63].
 High velocity tendon motion was reported to predispose to SSCT shear injury[64].

-A step forward damage in the SSCT in the carpal tunnel was observed to follow repeated stretch tests within the physiological range of tendon excursion[12, 62].
-Similarly, repetitive hand activities caused thickening of the synovial lining of the tendons that share the carpal tunnel with the MN[20, 65].
+A step forward damage in the SSCT in the CT was observed to follow repeated stretch tests within the physiological range of tendon excursion[12, 62].
+Similarly, repetitive hand activities caused thickening of the synovial lining of the tendons that share the CT with the MN[20, 65].

 Furthermore, shear tension and injury of the SSCT in CTS patients is significantly higher than that in normal subjects[66], and also the excursion of the MN is markedly reduced[50, 51].
-This finding may be consistent with the fact that fibrosis of the synovial tissue within the carpal tunnel is often observed in CTS patients.
+This finding may be consistent with the fact that fibrosis of the synovial tissue within the CT is often observed in CTS patients.

 PALMAR APPONEUROSIS (STRUCTURE & FUNCTION)